braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 > gui.get('CLOSE')
 > ````
 >
-%%%%% %%%%% %%%%% %%%%% %%%%%

 <a id="Exporter-to-TXT-ExporterGroupSubjectCONTXT"></a>
 ### Exporter to TXT (ExporterGroupSubjectCON_TXT)  [⬆](#Table-of-Contents)

-In this section we will show how to implement in detail `ExporterGroupSubjectCON_TXT`.
-The data should be stored in the folder 'Group1' and 'Group2', and the file format is '.txt'.
+In this section, you will see how to implement in detail `ExporterGroupSubjectCON_TXT`.
+The data will be stored in the folders "Group1" and "Group2", and the file format is "*.txt".

-> **Code 13.** **ExporterGroupSubjectCON_TXT element header.**
+> **Code 17.** **ExporterGroupSubjectCON_TXT element header.**
-> 		The `header` section of the generator code for "_ExporterGroupSubjectCON_TXT.gen.m" provides the general information about the `Exporter` element.
+> 		The `header` section of the generator code in "_ExporterGroupSubjectCON_TXT.gen.m" provides the general information about the `ExporterGroupSubjectCON_TXT` element.
 > ````matlab
 > %% ¡header!
 > ExporterGroupSubjectCON_TXT < Exporter (ex, exporter of CON subject group in TXT) exports a group of subjects with connectivity data to a series of TXT file.  ①